avl/noatun/docs/book.md

 With 16 bytes of entropy, accidental collisions between MessageId instances are astronomically unlikely.

+In each Noatun database, the set of messages that are not the parent of any other message, is known as the "update heads" set.
+Knowing the message-id of every message in the update heads set is enough to know the complete state of the database.

 Every message lists as its parents, the set of update-heads when the message was created.
 The newly added message then becomes the new update-heads (which will thus then have only a single entry).
 If only a single noatun instance exists, there is only ever one update head, and all messages become linked